|Back to Main Print This Page Email to a Friend|

 - Scarring can cause blockages and constipation.
 In rare cases, constipation can become so severe that the bowel develops holes or tears, conditions that can be life threatening.

 - Scarring can also interfere with the absorption of fats in the intestines.
 This can lead to an increase in the number of bacteria in the lower intestines, which can cause watery diarrhea.

 - Fecal incontinence (the inability to control bowel movements) may be more common than studies indicate, because patients are reluctant to report it.

-Digestive complications can put scleroderma patients at risk for malnutrition and/or incomplete absorption of nutrients.
-Many patients, however, have few or even no lower gastrointestinal symptoms.
+Digestive complications can put people with scleroderma at risk for malnutrition and/or incomplete absorption of nutrients.
+Many people, however, have few or even no lower gastrointestinal symptoms.